codetalker4/CMS_Assignment/README.md

 The 'market yards list.csv' file is used in 'Preprocessing.ipynb' file

 Here is the google drive link for Dashboard ppt and Analysis.xlsx Excel Workbook - https://drive.google.com/drive/folders/1yB_7wkoZMQdN_-72Ww0lpW6jQ2jQXy6h

+Analysis-1 and Analysis-2 sheets of Analysis.xlsx Excel Workbook contains the exploratary analysis of the data.